cheind/pytorch-blender/Readme.md

 **blendtorch** is a Python framework to seamlessly integrate [Blender](http://blender.orf) renderings into [PyTorch](http://pytorch.org) datasets for deep learning from artificial visual data.
 We utilize Eevee, a new physically based real-time renderer, to synthesize images and annotations in real-time and thus avoid stalling model training in many cases.

 Feature summary
- - *Data Streaming*: Stream distributed Blender renderings directly into PyTorch data pipelines in real-time for supervised learning and domain randomization applications.
-Supports arbitrary pickle-able objects to be send alongside images/videos.</br>More info [\[examples/datagen\]](examples/datagen)
- - *Data Replay*: Built-in recording capability to replay data without Blender.</br>More info [\[examples/datagen\]](examples/datagen)
+ - ***Data Streaming***: Stream distributed Blender renderings directly into PyTorch data pipelines in real-time for supervised learning and domain randomization applications.
+Supports arbitrary pickle-able objects to be send alongside images/videos.
+Built-in recording capability to replay data without Blender.</br>More info [\[examples/datagen\]](examples/datagen)
- - *OpenAI Gym Support*: Create and run remotely controlled Blender gyms to train reinforcement agents.
+ - ***OpenAI Gym Support***: Create and run remotely controlled Blender gyms to train reinforcement agents.
 Blender serves as simulation, visualization, and interactive live manipulation environment.
  </br>More info [\[examples/control\]](examples/control)